jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

 Before we start, I would like to make the following caveats:

 - I am not a machine learning expert.
-Do not consider this a guide on how to do machine learning, the usage of scikit-learng below is probably naive.
+Do not consider this a guide on how to do machine learning, the usage of scikit-learn below is probably naive.
 - All of the code discussed here is in flux, and shouldn't be considered stable or robust.
 That said, if you know something about machine learning and want to help out, I'd be more than happy to receive issues or pull requests :).